Jane Blalock: Amateur career

-Professional golf career
+Professional career

-First purses and LPGA wins (1969–72)
+Golf career

-Though she had yet to win a tournament outside of New England, at age 23 Blalock left her job as a history teacher to become a professional golfer.
+At the age of 23, though she had yet to win a tournament outside of New England, Blalock left her job as a history teacher; she attempted to become a professional golfer.
 Her first purse was in Louisville, Kentucky in 1969 for $264.
 She earned 1969 LPGA Tour Rookie of the Year.
 Blalock won her first professional tour victory at the Lady Carling Event in Atlanta, Georgia in 1970, beating Betsy Rawls by one stroke.
 Blalock won Most Improved Golfer at the LGPA Golf Awards in both 1970 and 1971, and those same years Golf Digest named her their "most improved professional."

 On April 16, 1972, won the inaugural version of the Dinah Shore Colgate Winner's Circle, earning "the richest prize in women's gold history" with the $20,000 first place award.
 The Dinah Shore event would later be upgraded to a women's major golf championship.
 That moment for [female golfers] was 40 years ago [at Dinah Shore].
 We began getting corporate-type sponsors.
 We had celebrities wanting to meet us and play with us.
 We were asked to do television commercials."
 Blalock in particular recollects doing a commercial with Jan Miner.

 In May 1972, she won the Suzuki Golf International Tournament in Pasadena, California, besting Kathy Whitworth.
 Shortly afterwards Blalock was disqualified from the Bluegrass Invitational for allegedly placing a ball incorrectly, and then failing to mark a two stroke penalty on her scorecard.
 Within a month, the LPGA Tour would move to suspend Blalock.
 In response, she filed an anti-trust lawsuit against the LPGA, obtaining an order to allow her to continue playing until the lawsuit had run its course.
 The rules violation conflict would continue until 1975, when after losing several appeals and being ordered to pay damages to Blalock, the LPGA agreed to settle.
 Despite the ongoing lawsuit, in 1972 Blalock went on to win the Dallas Civitan Open and the Lady Errol Classic.
 Blalock came in second at the 1972 LPGA Championship.